 Phishing is, by some distance, the biggest security risk to businesses.
-For a little context, over 3.4 billion phishing emails are sent every day, which accounts for around 1% of all emails sent around the world.
+For a little context, over 3.4 billion phishing emails are sent daily, accounting for around 1% of all emails sent worldwide.

 But whilst you think you might have a handle on what a phishing email looks like, cybercriminals are constantly developing more sophisticated tactics to penetrate security systems and trick employees.

 So, how do you prevent phishing emails from cracking your organisation’s data and systems open?
 Education.

 Educating employees about what phishing attacks look like is one of the best deterrents and in this article, we explain the various types of phishing attacks to be wary of:

 Email phishing attacks are the most common and well-known type of phishing.

 Cybercriminals send deceptive emails impersonating legitimate individuals or organisations to trick recipients into divulging sensitive information or performing actions that compromise security.

 These emails often appear genuine, containing logos, email signatures, and other elements to deceive unsuspecting victims.